rgglez/gofiber-zitadel-middleware/README.md

 **gofiber-zitadel-middleware** is a [gofiber](https://gofiber.io/) [middleware](https://docs.gofiber.io/category/-middleware/) to be used along with the [Zitadel](https://zitadel.com/) (and perhaps other [OIDC](https://auth0.com/es/intro-to-iam/what-is-openid-connect-oidc) servers) security manager to verify the [JWT token](https://jwt.io/) provided by it in the corresponding flows.

-The claims are stored in the fiber context as "claims".

 ## Installation

 ```bash